20 Movies With Full Frontal Nudity

 17. Eyes Wide Shut (1999)

 Kubrick’s last film, this erotic psychological film, stars Tom Cruise and Nicole Kidman.
 It revolves around Dr. William “Bill” Harford and his wife Alice, who discuss their sexual fantasies one night without any judgment towards each other.
 This results in Bill deciding to explore the pleasures of the flesh that life offers and ends up in a sex party/ritual, one that begins where his wildest fantasies end.
 But can any such party ever be without a catch?
-To find out, you can stream the film here.
+You can watch the film to find out.

 16. Shame (2011)